programmfabrik/apitest/README.md

         }
 ```

+## XML Data comparison

+When the endpoint returns one of the content types for xml `text/xml` or `application/xml` we internally marshal that xml
+into json.
+(With github.com/clbanning/mxj `NewMapXmlSeq()`)
+On that json you can work as you are used to with the json syntax.
+For seeing how the convert json locks you can use the
+`--log-verbose` command line flag

 ## Datastore

 The datastore is a storage for arbitrary data.
 It can be set directly or set using values received from a response.
 It has two parts: